Skip to main content

 Basic Info

 • Description: Provide an explanation of what data this table holds.
 This helps you, your team, and Decode understand its purpose later (e.g., "Monthly premium bordereaux data for US property policies underwritten via Wholesaler X").
-Detail about the data and how it will be stored is important here as it provides more context for the Decode Agent and function building AI.
+Detail about the data and how it will be stored is important here as it provides more context for the Decode Agent and function building AI (e.g., "Monthly columns contain the status of a claim at a given time, rather than the incoming/outgoing").

 • (Optional) Import Template: This allows you to import a predefined template for your data.
 This template can be edited to match your needs, but provides a strong starting point.